ethyl2/Data-Structures/Data_Structures_Questions.md

 9. What is the runtime complexity of `DoublyLinkedList.move_to_end`?

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
+O(n) to find

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?